 To be reaching levels that he, a fellow first-generation immigrant, could only dream of when we first met each other back in our late teens.

 And, frankly, to be well-recognized (monetarily and otherwise) for his efforts.

 The Pursuit Of Happiness

-Depending on which internet echo chamber you fall into, you will end up bombarded with a different definition of happiness.
+Depending on which internet echo chamber you fall into, you will end up bombarded with a different take on the relationship between money and happiness.

 The spectrum runs from freewheeling spending to extreme frugality.